Shao-Group/TERRACE/README.md

 # Installation

-TERRACE uses additional libraries of htslib.
+TERRACE uses an additional library of htslib.
 If it has not been installed in your system, you first need to download and install them.
 You might also need to export the runtime library path to certain environmental